Bit-Nation/BITNATION-Registry/doc/bn-nation-1.md

     -  `text` to store law's text.
     -  the `isValid` boolean to tell the users if the law is still valid or not (if it has been repealed).
     -  `createdAt` to register the law's creation date (through `now`).
+ -  the string `codeOfLawReference` is used to refer to an ipfs ressource where the articles are described and explained, it is modifiable via `setCodeOfLawReference`, which triggers the event `CodeOfLawReferenceChanged`.
  -  the event `LawChanged` to be triggered when a law is created or repealed.
  -  the functions `addLaw` and `repealLaw` to do the job associated, all laws are identified via their ID (i.e. position in `allLaws`).